chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 - `user`: The user and group namespace.
 - `time`: The time namespace.

-Linux added the `user` namespace in 2013 -- the same year Docker was first released publicly.
+Linux added the `user` namespace in 2013 &mdash; the same year Docker was first released publicly.
 (This was later followed up with the `cgroup` namespace in 2016.)
 Namespaces and cgroups form the basis of what we think of as containers today[^openvz].